BAMG: A Block-Aware Monotonic Graph Index for Disk-Based Approximate Nearest Neighbor Search: Preliminaries

 \subsection{Graph Index and Monotonic Graph}

 A graph-based index, known as a proximity graph, is constructed by mapping each vector to a node in the graph.
 In this structure, edges represent proximity relationships between vectors, enabling efficient similarity searches through graph traversal.
-Recent studies~\cite{nsg, hnsw, survey-vector, survey_compar, pg_survey} have demonstrated that graph-based indexes provide superior performance for ANNS.
+Recent studies~\cite{survey-vector, survey_compar, pg_survey} have demonstrated that graph-based indexes provide superior performance for ANNS.
 A key factor in the effectiveness of PGs is the edge selection strategy, as it defines the proximity relationships between vectors and consequently has a substantial impact on both search efficiency and accuracy.
-Notably, the Relative Neighborhood Graph (RNG~\cite{RNG}) and its variants, the Monotonic RNG~\cite{nsg}, enable efficient searches by pruning edges in the graph while preserving only the necessary proximity and connectivity, thus reducing search time without sacrificing accuracy.
+Notably, the Relative Neighborhood Graph (RNG~\cite{RNG}) and its variants, the Monotonic RNG~\cite{nsg}, enable efficient searches by pruning edges while preserving only the necessary proximity and connectivity, thus reducing search time without sacrificing accuracy.

 RNG~\cite{RNG} is an undirected graph that connects edges based on a geometric neighborhood criterion.
-The core principle of RNG lies in its edge occlusion rule: two nodes $u$ and $q$ are connected by an undirected edge if and only if there is no third node $v$ that is closer to both $u$ and $q$ than they are to each other, i.e., $\forall v \neq u, q: \max\left( \text{dist}(u, v), \delta(q, v) \right) \geq \delta(u, q)$.
-As shown in Fig.~\ref{fig: rng}, it prunes edges that violate this condition, ensuring that RNG retains only edges where the lune‐shaped region $lune_{uq}$ contains no other nodes.
-The resulting graph is a subgraph of the Delaunay triangulation, offering sparsity while preserving connectivity for nearest neighbor search.
+The core principle of RNG lies in its edge occlusion rule: two nodes $u$ and $q$ are connected by an undirected edge if and only if there is no third node $v$ that is closer to both $u$ and $q$ than they are to each other, i.e., $\forall v \neq u, q: \max\left( \delta(u, v), \delta(q, v) \right) \geq \delta(u, q)$.
+It prunes edges that violate this condition, ensuring that RNG retains only edges where the lune‐shaped region contains no other nodes.
+The resulting graph is a subgraph of the Delaunay triangulation, offering sparsity while preserving connectivity.
 However, RNG is not monotonic; that is, it does not guarantee a sequence of edges in which the distance to the query decreases at every step.
 This lack of monotonicity can cause greedy searches to get stuck in local minima, negatively impacting both search efficiency and accuracy~\cite{msn}.
 As such, the Monotonic Relative Neighborhood Graph (MRNG)~\cite{nsg}, a variant of RNG, improves upon it by enforcing monotonic paths.
-Specifically, as shown in Fig.~\ref{fig: mrng}, MRNG additionally retains the direct edge $(u, q)$ if there is no direct edge between $u$ and any node $v$ such that $v \in \text{lune}_{uq}$, thus ensuring monotonicity.
+Specifically, as shown in Fig.~\ref{fig: mrng}, MRNG additionally retains the direct edge $(1, 5)$ as there is no direct edge between node $1$ and node $4 \in lune_{15}$, in order to ensure monotonicity.